ebramk12/digital-disbursements/docs/interactive-guide/batchflow.md

 ## Inbound file

 The file should have comma separated fields in specific order.

 Each field should be quoted with double-quotes (") for data reliability.

-Refer below table for DDP CSV Fields
+Refer below table for DDP CSV Fields:

 ## Inbound File Mapping Details